aljedaxi/zettle/pages/poems.md

   how
        decadent.
        calgary's a cunning cat to've caught
-       this tongue tangled ; tel,
+       this tongue tangled ; tell, tease
+       these paints apart for me
+       all is gilt, is glimmer & glass & in out of my depth.
   ```
 - I HATE POETRY:
 	-